serverlessworkflow/specification/specification/README.md

 There is a number of ways to express the time interval:

-1. **Start** + **End**: Defines the start and end time, for example "2020-03-20T13:00:00Z/2021-05-11T15:30:00Z", meaning this start state is active from March 20th 2020 at 1PM UTC, to May 11th 2021 at 3:30pm UTC.
+1. **Start** + **End**: Defines the start and end time, for example "2020-03-20T13:00:00Z/2021-05-11T15:30:00Z", meaning this start state is active from March 20th 2020 at 1PM UTC until May 11th 2021 at 3:30pm UTC.
-2. **Start** + **Duration**: Defines the start time and the duration, for example: "2020-03-20T13:00:00Z/P1Y2M10DT2H30M", meaning this start state is ative from March 20th 2020 at 1pm UTC and is valid for 1 year, 2 months, 10 days 2 hours and 30 minutes.
+2. **Start** + **Duration**: Defines the start time and the duration, for example: "2020-03-20T13:00:00Z/P1Y2M10DT2H30M", meaning this start state is active from March 20th 2020 at 1pm UTC and will stay active for 1 year, 2 months, 10 days 2 hours and 30 minutes.
 3. **Duration** + **End**: Defines the duration and an end, for example: "P1Y2M10DT2H30M/2020-05-11T15:30:00Z", meaning that this start state is active for
 1 year, 2 months, 10 days 2 hours and 30 minutes, or until May 11th 2020 at 3:30PM UTC, whichever comes first.
 4. **Duration**: Defines the duration only, for example: ""P1Y2M10DT2H30M"", meaning this start state is active for 1 year, 2 months, 10 days 2 hours and 30 minutes.
 Implementations have to provide the context in this case on when the duration should start to be counted, as it may be the workflow deployment time or the first time this workflow instance is created, for example.

 A case to consider here is when an [Event](#Event-State) state is also a workflow start state and the schedule definition is defined.
-Let's say we have a starting exclusive [Event](#Event-State) state which waits to consume event "X", meaning that the workflow instance should be created when event "X" occurs.
-If we also in the start schedule definition define a specific interval, the "waiting" for event "X" should only be started when the starting state becomes active.
+Let's say we have a starting exclusive [Event](#Event-State) state that waits to consume event "X", meaning that the workflow instance should be created when event "X" occurs.
+If we also define a specific interval in the start schedule definition, the "waiting" for event "X" should only be started when the starting state becomes active.

 Once a workflow instance is created, the start state schedule can be ignored for that particular workflow instance.
-States should from then on rely on their timeout properties for example to restrict the waiting time of incoming events, function executions, etc.
+States should from then on rely on their timeout properties, for example, to restrict the waiting time of incoming events, function executions, etc.

-The cron property uses a [cron expression](http://crontab.org/) to describe a repeating interval upon which the state becomes active and a new workflow instance is created.
+The "cron" property uses a [cron expression](http://crontab.org/) to describe a repeating interval upon which the state becomes active and a new workflow instance is created.

-The timezone is used to define a time zone name to evaluate the cron expression against.
-If not specified it should default to the local machine time zone.
+The "timezone" property is used to define a time zone name to evaluate the cron expression against.
+If not specified, it should default to the local machine time zone.
 See [here](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) for a list of timezone names.

-Note that when the starting state of the workflow is an [Event](#Event-State) defining a cron-based scheduled starts for the runtime implementations would mean that there needs to be an event service which issues the needed events at the defined times to trigger workflow instance creation.
+Note that when the starting state of the workflow is an [Event](#Event-State) defining cron-based scheduled starts for the runtime implementations would mean that there needs to be an event service that issues the needed events at the defined times to trigger workflow instance creation.

-The directInvoke property defines if workflow instances are allowed to be created outside of the defined interval or cron expression.
+The "directInvoke" property defines if workflow instances are allowed to be created outside of the defined interval or cron expression.

 #### End Definition